 Typical architecture of southern pagodas

 “The Third” structure of Giac Lam Pagoda is also typical of southern pagodas.
 It means the pagoda consists of 3 main buildings: the main ceremonial hall, the dharma preaching hall and the meal hall.
 The first one is big with many huge pillars engraved with meaningful sentences.
 It worships many Buddhas such as Buddha Amitabha, Buddha Shakyamuni and some Bodhisattva like Maitreya Bodhisattva, Samantabhadra Bodhisattva and Avalokiteshvara Bodhisattva.
-Giac Lam Pagoda has 118 statues made of wood, bronze and cement.
+Giac Lam Pagoda has 113 statues made of wood, bronze and cement.
+7 of the statues are made of bronze.
 Most of them are very ancient and valuable, which demonstrate the development of Vietnamese art of sculpture in 18th century.
-Not only is Giac Lam a place to observe traditional southern structure of pagodas, but it’s also where tourists can discover the specific cultural characteristics of Vietnam, like the 4-season fruit pattern.
+Not only is Giac Lam a place to observe the traditional southern structure of pagodas, but it’s also where tourists can discover the specific cultural characteristics of Vietnam, like the 4-season fruit pattern.

 You can reach Giac Lam Pagoda in many ways: by taxi, by scooter or by bus (see guide to Ho Chi Minh City Bus).
 If you travel by bus, all you need to do is catching bus No.27 at Ben Thanh Bus Station and then get off at the crossroad Lac Long Quan – Au Co.
 Then you can find the way to Giac Lam Pagoda.

 If you would like to discover Giac Lam Pagoda please go with us: Pagoda & vegetarian food tour by Scooter tour is trying to making lantern by yourself and you will have unforgettable memories.
 Don’t miss it!